9GAG CEO Ray Chan: ‘Building a healthy community is a never-ending battle’

 TC: What would you do if someone created a meme making a joke about terrorism and it got a bunch of up-votes on 9GAG?

 RC: First of all, these are user created.
 So you will have content like hate speech and discriminatory posts slip through the system.
 Some of this content is stolen from other sites.
 But our active community reports that content.
 In our system, our attendants look at it and they determine, “Hey, this is something offensive.”
 Then we just remove it.
 It’s kind of like a rule for society.
 You can’t limit content, but you can respond very quickly to take it down before it hurts people.
-Building a healthy community is a never ending battle.
+Building a healthy community is a never-ending battle.

 TC: What’s it like being a startup based in Hong Kong?
 How would you describe the accessibility of venture capital and tech talent?